 Available Facilities

-Children’s Facilities: We are an Educational Centre and have games and activities on-site for children aged 8+; however, younger children are welcome.
+Children’s Facilities: We have games and activities on-site for children aged 8+; however, younger children are welcome.

 Common Room: We have a common room and a games room for students.